-PSQL is a command-line interface that comes when you install Postgres on your machine.
-You can install it by following these instructions.
+PSQL is a command-line interface that comes installed when you install PostgreSQL on your machine.
+This document covers the steps for connecting PSQL with Adobe Experience Platform Query Service.

 If you are on a PC, use a text editor to remove the line breaks in the command string, then copy the string.
 Additionally, if you are using version 12.0 or greater, you will need to add